alixinne/libshadertoy/docs/INSTALL.md

 ## Install the Debian/Ubuntu packages

-A package repository is maintained for Debian Stretch (9) and Ubuntu Xenial (16.04 LTS).
+A package repository is maintained for Debian Stretch (9) and Ubuntu Bionic (18.04 LTS).
 It can be used to install a pre-built version of the library with all its features:

 ```bash